yunielrc/ydf/README.md

 A `packages directory` is a directory that contains a list of `packages` and the `envsubst.env` file, besides it can have one or more `packages selection` files.

-For example of a `packages directory`:
+Here is an example of a `packages directory`:

 ```sh
 ~/.ydf-packages       # packages directory